 For many cancer patients, the coronavirus brings back emotions from the days when they first heard they had cancer, says Dianne Shumay, a psychologist who is the director of the Psycho-Oncology Program at the UCSF Helen Diller Family Comprehensive Cancer Center in San Francisco.
 Some cancer patients may have isolated themselves from others if they were at risk of infection while undergoing treatment.
 Now, people everywhere are being asked to separate themselves from others.

 “People all around us are having health anxiety, maybe for the first time.
 But the cancer patients and survivors are actually the experts in managing this,” says Shumay, who provides psychotherapy to her patients from a room in her house via videoconferencing technology.

 “I normally, in a stressful situation, tell people to come in and make friends in all of our programs,” Shumay says, referring to the programs offered at UCSF.
-Now, she is recommending that patients do this virtually, including through UCSF’s
+Now, she is recommending that patients do this virtually, including through UCSF’s online support services.

 The lack of physical connection is still difficult, especially for those who live alone, but Shumay also reminds her patients that they may be better equipped to handle these situations than they realize.
 Cancer survivors typically have already overcome numerous challenges associated with their disease.